albertoOA/know_plan/README.md

 ### Python3 virtual environment configuration and dependencies to use rosplan together with the rosprolog knowledge base

 In the package, we already provide a virtual environment but it was built for our computer and it will probably not work in yours.
-You can easily delete it and create and configure your own environment executing the following commands in a terminal.
+You can easily delete it and create and configure your own environment executing the following commands in a terminal. (note that python3-venv needs to bee installed)

 ```
 cd <know_plan_folder>/python_environment
 python3 -m venv know_plan_rosplan